ElzbietaZofia/PORTFOLIO/README.md

 # Portfolio

 ## About me
 My name is Elżbieta Wilk and I am a software tester focused on continuous development.
-I am particularly interested in usability testing and on test automation.
+I am particularly interested in usability testing and test automation.
 I believe that meticulous testing has a significant impact on the quality of software.
 In this portfolio I would like to share some of my projects.

 ## Tools